Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 - Indiana and its opponents have gone over the current 42-point total in five of nine games (55.6%) this season.

-- So far this season, 50% of Rutgers' games (4/8) have had more combined points than Saturday's over/under of 42.
+- In 50% of Rutgers' games this season (4/8), the teams combined to score more than Saturday's total of 42.

-- The combined points per game average of the two teams, 41.6, is 0.4 points fewer than Saturday's over/under.
+- Saturday's over/under is 0.4 points higher than the combined 41.6 PPG average of the two teams.

-- The 56.2 points per game these two squads have allowed their opponents to score this season are 14.2 more than the 42 over/under in this contest.
+- This contest's total is 14.2 points fewer than the 56.2 these two squads combine to give up per game in 2021.

-- Hoosiers games this season feature an average total of 52.5 points, a number 10.5 points higher than Saturday's over/under.
+- The average total in Hoosiers games this season is 52.5, 10.5 points above Saturday's over/under of 42.

-- The 42-point total for this game is 5.2 points below the 47.2 points per game average total in Scarlet Knights games this season.
+- The 47.2 PPG average total in Scarlet Knights games this season is 5.2 points more than this game's over/under.

 Indiana Stats and Trends

-- Indiana has two wins against the spread in nine games this season.

-- The Hoosiers have covered the spread once this season when favored by 7 points or more (in two chances).
+- The Hoosiers have been favored by 7 points or more two times this season and covered the spread in one of them.

-- Indiana's games this year have eclipsed the over/under five times in nine opportunities (55.6%).
+- Indiana's games this year have gone over the total in five out of nine opportunities (55.6%).

-- Indiana is 2-1 against the spread and 2-1 overall in games when it records more than 24.9 points.
+- Indiana is 2-1 against the spread and 2-1 overall in games when it puts up more than 24.9 points.

-- The Hoosiers have turned the ball over two more times (13 total) than the Scarlet Knights have forced a turnover (11) this season.
+- This year, the Hoosiers have turned the ball over 13 times, two more than the Scarlet Knights' takeaways (11).

 - Find the latest spread and moneyline odds for Indiana at SISportsbook.